nortbotics/jekyll-ecommerce-theme/README.md

 See this theme being put to use at [Nortbotics.com](http://www.Nortbotics.com)

-## How do you do static eCommerce?
+## How do you do cart management on a static site?
   We use FoxyCart.
 So far so good.

 ## Installation & Usage
     bundle install